 - If you attend the subject on hand very carefully, you will receive a clear impression.

 - If the impression is strong, you will have a very good memory.

 - Keep your back upright, neck and shoulders relaxed.

 - Concentrate on whatever thought comes to your mind.

 - Let these thoughts come and go without trying to hold on to them and being judgemental.

-- After some time, thoughts will disappear and your mind will become completely quite and calm.
+- After some time, thoughts will disappear and your mind will become

 - To get better results, starting with 15 to 20 minutes a day is good.
 Increase as per your comfort.